facebook-csharp-sdk/facebook-csharp-sdk.github.com/docs/comparison.md

 ---
 layout: default
-title: Facebook C# SDK Comparison of PHP SDK and HttpClient
+title: Facebook SDK for .NET Comparison of PHP SDK and HttpClient
 ---

 There are many different ways you can make requests to the Facebook Graph API.
-This document compares some of the most common Graph API actions using curl, the Facebook C# SDK, the Facebook PHP SDK, and System.Net.HttpClient.
+This document compares some of the most common Graph API actions using curl, the Facebook SDK for .NET, the Facebook PHP SDK, and System.Net.HttpClient.

 ## Get User Information